 The changing attack landscape has resulted in the hardening of the data breach insurance market.
 Gain insight into how implementing security controls can reduce the mean time to detect and control the costliness of an attack.

 The consensus is that the longer an attack goes undetected, the more expensive it is to remediate.
 According to IBM Security, the average time to identify and contain a data breach was 277 days.
-But a shorter data breach lifecycle of less than 200 days was associated with an average of 26% in cost savings.
-Keeping in mind that not all policies cover the entire claim amount, it’s evident that no matter the size of an organisation, implementing specific security controls to reduce the time to contain an attack is key to mitigating the rising costs of data breaches.
+But a shorter data breach lifecycle of less than 200 days was associated with an average of 23% in cost savings.
+Keeping in mind that not all policies cover the entire claim amount, it’s evident that no matter the size of an organization, implementing specific security controls to reduce the time to contain an attack is key to mitigating the rising costs of data breaches.

 What are the costliest breaches?

 Ransomware and BEC were among the leading causes of loss.
 Nearly 25% of destructive attacks that left systems inoperable involved ransomware.
 While 2022 saw a decrease in the average cost of a ransomware attack, 2023 saw a notable increase of 13%.
 This does not include the price to pay out the ransom itself, and it is still higher than the average total cost of a data breach.

 BEC accounted for 9% of breaches—up from 6% in 2022—and cost an average of USD 4.67 million.
 This high cost is due to the length of time to identify contain (266 days).

 What are the most popular cyber insurance claims?